Guidance Note: Technology-Enhanced Learning

 - impediments and success factors in the TEL environment are not understood or addressed, or

-- the provider’s learning/information systems are not secure and risk lapses in academic integrity, including cheating and plagiarism.
+- the security of a provider’s learning/information systems is not managed adequately with consequent risks of lapses in academic integrity, including cheating and plagiarism.

 This part of the guidance note covers the full extent of the Standards, and corresponding evidence that TEQSA may require, in relation to Technology-Enhanced Learning.